Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Considering the number of cruise ships that can visit this port in the Adriatic at the same time (on some days even 10) for some cruise ships anchoring and tendering will be inevitable.

-Getting to the Old Town from cruise port
+Getting from cruiseport to the Old Town

 Many cruise companies provide free shuttles from Gruz port to the Old Town.
 It's 15-minute ride.
 You will be dropped off right at Pile Gate, the western entrance to the Old Town.